 The closing is an important day for you as a home seller.
-You will transfer the property to the buyer, fully pay off any mortgages, and receive your sales proceeds.
-If you are using the proceeds for a new home purchase on the same day or shortly thereafter, it is particularly important that your closing runs smoothly.
+You will transfer the property to the buyer and be paid for it, fully pay off any mortgages you took out and pay other closing costs and real estate agent commissions, and receive your sales proceeds.
+If using the proceeds for a new home purchase on the same day or shortly thereafter, it is particularly important that your closing runs smoothly.
 This article will help you figure out what to expect and how to avoid glitches.

 Closing is when the house buyer and seller fulfill all of the agreements made in the sales contract.
 In more literal terms, it is about the transfer of money and documents so that you, the seller, can transfer ownership and possession of the property free and clear to the buyer.
 Also, you will pay off all loans that you are still carrying on the house and pay all of the parties who contributed documents or services to facilitate the sale and closing.

 If you agreed to make any repairs to the property or take any other action to improve it, or to take action to clear title to the property (such as removing a shed encroaching onto a neighbor's property), all of these agreed-upon endeavors should be completed by the closing as well.
 The exception would be if you and the buyer made a separate contract for the work to be completed at a later date.